Definition of

 Types of Kanban

-The digital Kanban board shares this logic.
+The digital Kanban board shares that logic.
 It is a computer program or platform that can be used asynchronously and remotely so that team members can access it from anywhere and whenever they need it.

 Its principles